Fixed Price vs. Time & Materials: App Project Guide 2026

 |---|---|

-| Maximum flexibility — scope evolves with your business | No fixed total cost — budget uncertainty until project end |
+| Maximum flexibility scope evolves with your business | No fixed total cost budget uncertainty until the project end |

-| You pay only for actual work done | Requires active client involvement throughout development |
+| You pay only for the actual work done | Requires active client involvement throughout development |

-| Agile-compatible — ideal for iterative product development | Scope creep risk if client engagement or discipline lapses |
+| Agile-compatible ideal for iterative product development | Scope creep risk if client engagement or discipline lapses |

-| Transparent — you see exactly where hours go | More management overhead on the client side |
+| Transparent, you see exactly where hours go | More management overhead on the client side |

 | Easier to pivot without expensive contract amendments | Harder to get board or investor approval without a fixed number |

-| Better long-term outcomes when requirements are unclear | Can cost more than Fixed Price if project runs long |
+| Better long-term outcomes when requirements are unclear | Can cost more than the fixed price if the project runs long |

 Fixed Price vs. Time & Materials: Full Comparison